The Fallibility of the Gods

 These ancient mythologies portray the respective deities as strikingly human in their vulnerabilities.
 They are argumentative, vain, jealous, greedy, lustful, and often seek to bed humans.
 Even the God Yahweh of the Old Testament is more eerily aligned to a powerful, irrational, egotistical emperor than the creator and destroyer of reality.

 This tendency of the Gods to echo human weakness and vice seems to have made them more relatable and accessible.
-The often fickleness of their actions meant that perhaps divinity and honourable living were quasi-attainable through right action.
+The often fickleness of their actions meant that perhaps divinity and honorable living were quasi-attainable through right action.
 A powerful reminder to those who held them in their prayers.

 On the metaphysical, existential level, the pagan pantheon was (and still appears to be in the case of Hinduism) a highly sophisticated attempt to understand the universal forces of reality through archetypes and mythos.
 To understand the pitfalls of the human psyche through deified projections.
-In modern society, millions of people deify sports stars as human yet herculean reminders of our triumph over the thresholds of physical existence and our vulnerability to the trappings of success and vice.
+In modern society, millions deify sports stars as human yet herculean reminders of our triumph over the thresholds of physical existence and our vulnerability to the trappings of success and vice.

 Therefore, a deeper, more subtle (whilst seemingly denser) perception of the multitudinous facets of reality could permeate the daily lives of a population.